 I’ll admit it.
 I have been in a downward emotional funk for weeks.
 Not being able to shake it has been unbearable at times.
 Maybe you can relate.

-2020 was to be the year!
+2020 was to be THE year!
 Plans to attend my oldest son’s wedding in April.
-Speaking at an international conference in May.
-Going to Alaska to see my daughter and son-in-law’s new home in July.
-My siblings, their spouses, and I were making plans for a European cruise with my mom in September.
+I was speaking at an international conference in May and going to Alaska to see my daughter and son-in-law’s new home in July.
+My siblings, their spouses, and I were planning a European cruise with my mom in September.
 A conference on ADHD, I look forward to attending every November.
-And a week to simply enjoy time with my good friend, and invaluable VP of Everything in my home by the sea.
-I’m betting you had plans this year that changed as well.
+And a week to enjoy time with my good friend and invaluable VP of Everything in my home by the sea.
+I’m betting you had plans that changed as well.

 Wait!
 Don’t click away yet.
 This isn’t just another article about the ADHD emotional challenges brought on by a pandemic.
 Stay with me here.
 I promise it’s more.

-After my typical neuron nerd research to get at the bottom of this emotional funk, I learned something.
-I learned that the flux of emotions, and hours tucked under my weighted blanket with Netflix was utterly normal.
+After my typical neuron nerd research to get to the bottom of this emotional funk, I learned something.
+I learned that the flux of emotions and hours tucked under my weighted blanket with Netflix was utterly normal.
 And if you are experiencing similar emotional challenges living with ADHD right now, it’s normal for you too.
-There are things you can do right now to improve the rest of the year.
-And if you want, change how 2021 starts out.
+However, there are things you can do right now to improve the rest of the year.
+And if you want, change how 2021 starts.

 ADHD Brains Want Something Positive to Anticipate!

-Or why our ADHD brains need a party!
+Or why do our ADHD brains need a party?
 We know that people with ADHD are motivated by positive rewards.
 ADHD brains are hard-wired to thrive from anticipating a positive outcome.
-It may even be that the promise of the reward and waiting for it adds to the mood-boosting, motivating, pandemic proofing experience.
+The promise of the reward and waiting for it adds to the mood-boosting, motivating, pandemic-proofing experience.

-What’s more, our ADHD brains evolved to make preparing for and anticipating future events important.
-Knowing winter was coming meant we made sure we had food stored, and warm clothes sewn.
-Knowing wild beasts could at any moment attack made sure we were sharpening our spears to be ready in defense.
+Moreover, our ADHD brains evolved to make preparing for and anticipating future events important.
+For example, knowing winter was coming meant we had food stored, and warm clothes were sewn.
+Knowing wild beasts could attack at any moment, we were sharpening our spears to be ready in defense.

-Despite our modern world scenarios, our stone-age brains have not evolved past these instincts.
+Our stone-age brains have yet to evolve past these instincts despite our modern world scenarios.
 The reason?
 These helped us survive.
 And the instinct of anticipation is not just about preparing for hard times.
 It includes the need to anticipate the positive, also.

 Looking forward to good things is essential to our emotional and mental ADHD well-being.
-2020 has stomped all over our looking forward to things parade!
+Unfortunately, 2020 has stomped all over our looking-forward-to-things parade!
 In my world, all the fireworks, festivals, and celebrations were canceled.
 This is not good for our ADHD brains or our mood.
-Studies show that the more positive events we are anticipating, the more cheerful our perspective.
+Studies show that the more positive events we anticipate, our perspective is more cheerful.
 Planning for future positive experiences gets us through challenging times.

-Like knowing spring and new life is coming during a cold winter or that the rain will eventually stop, and a rainbow will appear when you live in Seattle.
+Like knowing spring and new life is coming during a cold winter or the rain will eventually stop and a rainbow will appear when you live in Seattle.

-The actual planning, preparing, and anticipating positive events keeps our brains busy so depression and anxiety can’t creep in.
-The less encouraging, positive or uplifting circumstances we are anticipating, the lower our mood.
+Preparing, preparing, and anticipating positive events keeps our brains busy so depression and anxiety can’t creep in.
+The less encouraging, positive, or uplifting circumstances we anticipate, the lower our mood.

 Here’s more good news for anyone trying to improve their mood with ADHD.
 The positive thing we are anticipating that will raise our mood and dopamine needn’t be a huge thing.
-In fact, it’s good for our brain to be satisfied with simple pleasures.
+It’s good for our brain to be satisfied with simple pleasures.
 So, it can be as small as looking forward to seeing the sunset in the evening.
 Or that pumpkin spice cream in your morning coffee.
-Delaying the positive reward and anticipating the experience, keeps the brain actively working and releasing dopamine.
-And increase dopamine is good for ADHD brains!
+Delaying the positive reward and anticipating the experience keeps the brain actively working and releasing dopamine.
+An increase in dopamine is good for ADHD brains!

-How can you start adding these small, short-term sources of “mini-positive” anticipation into your days?
+How can you start adding these small, short-term “mini-positive” anticipation sources into your days?